 ἀκούοντες: PAPart npm, ἀκούω, 1) to be endowed with the faculty of hearing, not deaf

 1. thebible.org has this to say about the difference between the words ὀργή and θυμός, both of which can be translated ‘wrath’: ὀργή is the abiding, settled habit of mind, the settled purpose of wrath. θυμός is the turbulent commotion of the mind, rage. ὀργή is, as it were, the heat of the fire; θυμός the bursting forth of the flame. ὀργή is less sudden in its rise, but more lasting.
-[Since Luke uses θυμός here, I guess that makes this group a ‘flash mob’.]
+[Since Luke uses θυμός here, we may be looking at history's first ‘flash mob.’]

 29 καὶ ἀναστάντες ἐξέβαλον αὐτὸν ἔξω τῆς πόλεως, καὶ ἤγαγον αὐτὸν ἕως